 The history of modern baby bottles dates back to 1851, when the first elaborate baby feeding bottle was invented.
-The first model had a cork nipple and ivory pins at air inlets to regulate air flow.
-While France society is credited for the first baby feeding bottle, this bottle wasn’t actually popular in France then as parents still relied on spoon-feeding method as opposed to bottle-feeding.
+The first model had a cork nipple and ivory pins at air inlets to regulate airflow.
+While France society is credited with the first baby-feeding bottle, this bottle wasn’t actually popular in France then as parents still relied on spoon-feeding method as opposed to bottle-feeding.

 Prior to 1851, Elijah Pratt of New York in 1845, filed a patent for a rubber nipple which was an incredibly ingenious idea.
 The rubber nipples weren’t used until far much late in 1900s.